 microorganism growth or toxin formation.

-- Fresh or dried meats or poultry (jerky)
+- Fresh, dried, or cured meats or poultry (jerky)

 - Fish or shellfish

 - Canned or jarred pickled products (chow-chow, relish,

 - Tempered and/or molded chocolate (fudge may be allowed under

 SC Reg.
 61-25 section 8-301.12(A)(12) without a retail food

 establishment permit.
 Other forms of fudge, such as fudge sauce,